threesixtymedianick/executive-care/README.md

 192.168.56.22   pimcore.dev
 ```

-cd into the project directory and run
+cd into ~/Sites/pimcore-skeleton and run
 ```
 vagrant up
 ```